Sialitech/label-siali/docs/source/guide/manage_projects.md

 ---
-title: Manage projects in Label Studio Enterprise
+title: Manage projects in Siali Label Enterprise
 short: Project management
 tier: enterprise
 type: guide
 order: 115
 order_enterprise: 103
-meta_title: Manage Role-Based Access Control in Label Studio
+meta_title: Manage Role-Based Access Control in Siali Label
-meta_description: Manage access and set up permissions with user roles, organizations, and project workspaces for your projects in Label Studio Enterprise.
+meta_description: Manage access and set up permissions with user roles, organizations, and project workspaces for your projects in Siali Label Enterprise.
 section: "Configuration"

 ---

-Organize projects into workspaces to make order in labeling data with Label Studio Enterprise.
+Organize projects into workspaces to make order in labeling data with Siali Label Enterprise.

-You can manage data and projects in the Label Studio UI using the following:
+You can manage data and projects in the Siali Label UI using the following:

 - [Use the organization page](#Use-the-organization-page).
 - [Create workspaces to organize projects](#Create-workspaces-to-organize-projects).